 Floor / Boundary Microphones

-It's generally best to space a few of these across your stage, as a rough rule of thumb the distance between the mics should be a minimum of three times the distance between mic and cast members.
+It's generally best to space a few of these across your stage.
+As a rough rule of thumb the distance between the mics should be a minimum of three times the distance between mic and cast members.

 Boundary mics are great for picking up a chorus or entire cast.
 Individual voices are a bit trickier, especially if they are quietly spoken.
-Most successful productions use radio microphones on leading cast members and use boundary mics to pick up the rest.
+Most successful productions use radio microphones on leading cast members and use float mics to pick up the rest.